holochain/docs-pages/src/concepts/2_application_architecture.md

 Each conductor is a **node** in a peer-to-peer network of agents using the same app.
 Each DNA in the hApp has its own separate private network and distributed data store.
 The conductor handles communication and data sharing between nodes.
 </div>

-The clean separation between functional components and architectural layers gives you and your users a lot of flexibility.
-You can mix and match pieces, creating rich experiences that augment, rely on, or replace existing pieces.
-This empowers people to take ownership of their experience.
+Functional components and architectural layers both enjoy clean separation.
+You can mix and match, augment, or replace existing pieces.
+This gives you a lot of flexibility and empowers your users to take ownership of their experience.

 ## Key takeaways